susanBuck/notes/05_Laravel/15_Controllers.md

 + Controllers make up the **C** of the **MVC** structure; they take care of all the logic of your application, acting as the glue between the request, the Model and the resulting View (or data).

-+ For tiny applications it's convenient to throw all your logic into closures in your routes, as things grow, however, this becomes messy and hard to test.
++ For tiny applications it's convenient to throw all your logic into closures in your routes.
+As things grow, however, this becomes messy and hard to test.

 + Controllers offer a way to organize your routing logic.